qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/data_binding/data_binding.rst

 Store
 ^^^^^

 The store component is responsible for fetching the data from its source and for including it into a data model of an application.
-For more info about the available store components see the :doc:`stores section <data_binding/stores>` below.
+For more info about the available store components see the :doc:`stores section <stores>` below.

 .. _pages/data_binding#model: